NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/compilers.rst.txt

     Version 2019.3.199

-The simple ``module list`` command will give the names of the modules and their versions you have presently loaded in your envionment:
+The simple ``module list`` command will give the names of the modules and their versions you have presently loaded in your environment:

 ::